 Note: This workshop is based on the Content module of the Library Publishing Curriculum released in March of 2018.
 Learn more about the release!

 The Content Module covers how library publishers attract, select, edit, manage, and disseminate content.
 It includes information about how to recruit partners and select content for a program, and how to incorporate diverse voices into each part of the publication process.
 It also shares information about common production workflows, identifying the resources and staff skills needed to support various editorial strategies and content types.

 Instructors: Matt Ruen, Grand Valley State University

 If you are interested in applying, please fill out the application form.
-The application deadline is August 24, 2018 and applicants will be notified by September 7, 2018.
+The extended application deadline is October 8, 2018.

 Please note that the application will ask for:

 – A brief personal statement that addresses how attendance at the workshop will benefit the participant

 We are delighted to be able to offer three scholarships for workshop attendees, aimed at ensuring a diverse group of participants.
 Each scholarship consists of up to $1,000 in reimbursement against allowable travel expenses incurred for workshop attendance (determined according to U.S. federal guidelines, as this is funded through a federal grant).